Gattocrucco/lsqfitgp/docs/hyper.rst

 keeps into account that the distribution is actually non-gaussian I manage to get it to 1.6 %, four times as much as :mod:`lsqfitgp`'s answer, but still low.

 What did we learn?
-First, that :func:`empbayes_fit` is not so accurate, it just gives a reasonable estimate of the mean and covariance matrix of the posterior for the hyperparameters.
+First, that :class:`empbayes_fit` is not so accurate, it just gives a reasonable estimate of the mean and covariance matrix of the posterior for the hyperparameters.
 This is because it is much faster than, for example, :mod:`pymc3` (tipically just starting up :mod:`pymc3` takes more time than doing a fit with :mod:`lsqfitgp`).
 So, when computing sensitive quantities like the probability of a tail of the distribution, the result can become quite wrong.

 Second, we learned that I was wrong and effectively it is not very likely,